 After a Horrible Car Crash, Her Odds of Survival Were Just 100 to One

 A car crash left Molei Wright functionally decapitated.
 Even if her body survived, her mind might never be the same.
-Her boyfriend was willing to take that chance.

 Matt Nager for Reader's Digest

 The snow came earlier than they’d expected, but Jeremy Osheim wasn’t worried.
 He’d driven this route a thousand times, and he knew exactly what to do.
 Take it easy.
 Watch the road.
 You’ll get there when you get there, and when you do, it’s gonna be awesome.

 It was January 2016, and Jeremy and his girlfriend, Molei Wright, were leaving Denver for a weekend of fun with friends on the slopes in Breckenridge, Colorado.
 They were two like-minded Colorado natives: ambitious, gregarious, and thoughtful, both lovers of books, plays, music, the outdoors.
 Jeremy, then 29, was a public relations specialist who moonlighted as a mixed martial arts fighter; Molei (pronounced “Molly”), then 28, was the first in her family to graduate from college and worked selling mutual funds to financial advisers.
 They’d been together for less than a year, but it had taken only a few dates to realize that they clicked.
 They’d never formally professed their love for each other, but Jeremy was pretty sure that Molei was the one.
 As the car began the twisting climb toward the resort town, Jeremy felt an overwhelming wave of gratitude.

 The odds were 100 to one